bsdimp/freebsd-git-docs/doc-cvt.md

 % git fetch freebsd
 % git checkout freebsd/main
 ```
 2. Rebase all your WIP branches.
-For each branch FOO do the following after
+For each branch FOO, do the following after
 fetching the `freebsd` sources and creating a local `main` reference with
 the above checkout:
 ```